Contract

 Credits

 Maastricht University uses the ECTS (European Credit Transfer System) to measure academic progress.
-Maastricht University courses typically have between 5-12 ECTS.
-How ECTS transfer depends on a student’s home university or college.
+Maastricht University courses typically have between 5-12 ECTS credits.
+How ECTS credits transfer depends on a student’s home university or college.
 Generally a 5-6.5 ECTS course is the equivalent of a full semester course (3 American credit hours).

 High academic standard